ewrogers/hyper-calendar/README.md

 It also supports TypeScript and JSX without the need for any additional ceremony or depedencies.
 It's incredibly refreshing to be able to create a modern TypeScript project with only a couple of files.

-**NOTE:** Bun's TypeScript support is runtime-only, meaning you will need to use `tsc` or a LSP for static "compile-time" checking.
+**NOTE:** Bun's TypeScript support is runtime-only, so it is recommended you use a [language server](https://github.com/typescript-language-server/typescript-language-server) (LSP) for static-type checking.

 ### SQL